From SQL Injection to Shell

 P4ssw0rd (admin)

-Once access to the administration page is obtained, the next goal is to find a way to execute commands on the operating system.
+Once the access to the administration page is obtained, the next goal is to find a way to execute commands on the underlying system.

 First we need to create a PHP script to run commands.
 Below is the source code of a simple and minimal webshell: